-Worldschooling necessitates long-term travel with kids and I wish I could write one definitive post called How to Travel With Kids and answer all questions on the subject in 500 words, unfortunately I can’t, nobody can.
+Worldschooling necessitates long-term travel with kids and I wish I could write one definitive post called How to Travel With Kids and answer all questions on the subject in 500 words, unfortunately I can’t, nobody can. ( But I’ve tried, we now have, How to Travel the World as a section of this blog).
 We’ve done it, financed it and enjoyed it, but to tell you how to do it would take a book because the options are endless.
 There is no one right way.
 At the bottom of this post are some useful links attempting to cover that huge topic, just for you.
 If you have any questions on how to do this thing, put them in the comments.
 Thanks!

 Worldschooling and Finding Opportunities